Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 8. Pay a visit to the Basílica Colegiata de Nuestra Señora de Guanajuato

-The main portal is surrounded by a decorative pink sandstone formation of stepped layers with carvings of the saints.
+A decorative pink sandstone formation of stepped layers with carvings of the saints surrounds the main portal.

 The peculiar location of the Basilica is also part of its charm as it’s right in the middle of the city on the main square, in between two main streets converging into Plaza La Paz.

-The basilica was initially constructed in 1671 but was remodeled upon demand of the leading silver Baron after the independence of Mexico from Spain, as a demonstration of wealth.
+The basilica was initially constructed in 1671 but was remodeled at the demand of the leading silver Baron after the independence of Mexico from Spain, as a demonstration of wealth.

 The Basilica was named after the patron saint and protector of the city, Our Lady of Guanajuato (Nuestra Señora de Guanajuato).